 The G-spot gets a lot of attention in the media.
 From a glance at the headlines or even a flick of the TV remote, one might assume that the G-spot is nothing more than an imaginary pleasure center invented by Cosmo.
 And many are understandably put off by the way the G-spot is often hyped as the holy grail of pleasure.

 Of course, nothing in particular is the holy grail, since everyone experiences pleasure differently.
-But the G-spot does exist — and every woman has the potential to feel G-spot stimulation.
+But the G-spot does exist — and every person with a vagina has the potential to feel G-spot stimulation.

 German gynecologist Ernest Grafenberg was the first to write about what is now known as the G-spot, in a 1950 paper entitled “The Role of Urethra in Female Orgasm.”
 This controversial piece posited that the urethra was surrounded by erectile tissue which, when stimulated, swelled and became more sensitive.
 Grafenberg also noted that some women’s orgasms were accompanied by a release of non-urine fluid from the urethra.

 30 years later, a book called The G-Spot: And Other Discoveries About Human Sexuality came out, and quickly became a best seller.
 The book detailed the authors’ original research study of 400 women, and concluded that yes, there is an area on the front wall of the vagina that responds to pressure.
 They called it the Grafenberg Spot.

 As the G-spot began to permeate the popular consciousness (thanks in no small part to sex toy shops and curved G-spot toys), scientists felt it was time to study it.
 Only, they didn’t do a particularly good job.
 A 2001 opinion piece published in the American Journal of Obstetrics & Gynecology — which called the G-spot a “gynecological UFO” — received a lot of mainstream press, but the essay merely concluded that there wasn’t enough scientific evidence to prove the G-spot was real.